Another Book of Nothing Chapters 30 - 36:

-In whichever way we practise, we are beginning to dissolve the chains that bind us and opening up, little by little, to a space that perhaps we never knew was there, which has no ‘me and mine’, yet which is the core of our being and the reality of all..
+In whichever way we practise, we are beginning to dissolve the chains that bind us and opening up, little by little, to a space that perhaps we never knew was there, which has no ‘me and mine’, yet which is the core of our being - the ground, basis and only reality of all.

 And what a magic space it is!
-Over time, as our concentration grows, as our rate of oscillation between ‘something’ and nothing slows down, we begin to understand there are in fact gaps in the circle of fire - that these speeding, whirling thoughts neither imprison nor define us, and the recognition begins to dawn on us that our true nature is freedom itself.
+Over time, as our concentration and meditative absorption grows, as our rate of oscillation between ‘something’ and nothing slows down, we begin to understand there are in fact gaps in the circle of fire - that these speeding, whirling, apparently endless thoughts neither imprison nor define us, and the recognition begins to dawn on us that our true nature is the complete freedom and boundless, infinite nature of space itself.

 Indeed, there is no circle of fire!
-There is only ever one source of light, which, in a state of apparently incessant motion or vibration, like the rapid succession of frames projected in a movie, seems to create a picture of which the continuity and cohesion are assumed by means of an afterglow, a momentary residue upon which we construct a story and build our memory.
+There is only ever one source of light, which, in a state of apparently incessant motion or vibration, like the rapid succession of frames projected in a movie, seems to create a picture of which the continuity and cohesion are assumed by means of an afterglow, a momentary residue upon which we build our memory and construct a story.

 In the immensity of consciousness a light appears,

 a tiny point that moves rapidly and traces shapes,

 thoughts and feelings, concepts and ideas, like the pen writing on paper.